 "MMBTU" shall mean one million (1,000,000) BTU's.

-"Natural Gasoline" shall mean all pentanes and heavier hydrocarbons.
+"Natural Gasoline" shall mean all pentanes and heavier hydrocarbons as calculated in accordance with Exhibit A attached hereto and by this reference included herein.

-"OPIS" shall mean the OIL PRICE INFORMATION SERVICE as published weekly by United Communications Group, the pricing reference for the purposes of this Agreement being specifically the "Monthly OPIS Average" comprised of the daily average price for the app1icable month of the high and low ELPC Group 140 Spot price for ethane, propane, normal butane, iso-butane and Natural Gasoline.
+"OPIS" shall mean the OIL PRICE INFORMATION SERVICE as published weekly by United Communications Group.
+The pricing reference for the purposes of this Agreement shall be the "Monthly OPIS Average" comprised of the average of daily average price for the app1icable month of the high and low ELPC Group 140 Spot price for ethane, propane, normal butane, iso-butane and Natural Gasoline.
 Should such publication or pricing information service cease to exist or be modified, the parties hereto shall mutually agree to a modified usage or an alternate publication or service.

 "Plant" or “Processing Plant” shall mean Processor's Bushton gas processing facilities located in Ellsworth County, Kansas, designed for the extraction and fractionation of Plant Products.

-"Plant Fuel" shall mean that volume and associated MMBTU of Gas used to extract and fractionate Plant Products as determined pursuant to Article V herein including lost and unaccounted for gas.
+"Plant Fuel" shall mean that volume and associated MMBTU of Gas used to extract and fractionate Plant Products as determined pursuant to Article V herein.

-"Plant Products" shall mean that portion of the Liquids and Liquefiable Hydrocarbons extracted by Processor from the Gas processed in the Plant, consisting of ethane, propane, normal butane, iso-butane and natural gasoline.
+"Plant Products" shall mean that portion of the Liquids and Liquefiable Hydrocarbons extracted by Processor from the Gas processed in the Plant, consisting of ethane, propane, normal butane, iso-butane and Natural Gasoline.

 "Processing Rights" shall mean the right and authority to process Strangers' Gas Stream hereunder, which includes the right and authority to extract the Liquids and Liquefiable Hydrocarbons.